brucelowekamp/envoyproxyhacking/envoy-dynamic/README.md

 ways...

-Behavior at shutdown is undesirable because the pod still appears in apiserver after it has stopped accepting connections (while its busy terminating), so requests timeout instead of being sent to an available pod for a few seconds.
+Behavior at shutdown is undesirable because the pod still appears in apiserver after it has stopped accepting connections (while it's busy terminating), so requests timeout instead of being sent to an available pod for a few seconds.
 That can probably be fixed by checking the status field.
 But the entire shutdown process needs a bit of work as in an ideal state a pod might stop taking random new requests but still receive requests to state it still owns or knows where to redirect to.

+Implementation should fall back to consistent-hashed routing but at present only does round-robin.

 ## Structure
   The envoy dir is the docker build dir.
 Uses envoy standard image